 A unit of length in the French-speaking world, primarily used for textiles.
-It belongs to the ell family of units. played a role similar to that of the ell in England.
+It belongs to the ell family of units, playing a role similar to that of the ell in England and other countries.

 In France, at least as early as the 13ᵗʰ century – 19ᵗʰ century, a unit of length used for cloth.